 However, some users have reported the opposite to be true; i.e. using Google’s DNS servers or OpenDNS servers results in faster access to the App Store, iTunes, YouTube, Netflix, etc. As such, it’s best to play with your DNS servers and find an option that works in your location and with your ISP.

 You can usually find your ISPs DNS settings by going to your ISP’s website and locating a “DNS help” section, or typing the name of your ISP and the term “DNS” into Google, e.g. “comcast DNS.”
-For Comcast, use this page; many other ISPs’ DNS servers are listed here.
+For Comcast, go to their support site; many other ISPs’ DNS servers are listed here.

 To change DNS servers, follow these instructions for iOS devices (iPhone, iPod touch, iPad):

 - Tap Wi-Fi on the left-hand side

 - Tap the blue arrow next to your current Wi-Fi network

 - Tap the “DNS” field and enter the DNS servers

 - Click on the connection you are using now.